Health & Disease

 All hybrids are vaccinated against Infectious Bronchitis and Marek’s disease.
 Pure breeds do not tend to be vaccinated and there is a slight risk of mixing vaccinated and non-vaccinated stock.
 The problem with chicken vaccinations is that they are only effective if done at a very young age, it is not successful to vaccinate adults.
 If a problem has been diagnosed in a flock, it is recommended to vaccinate with the appropriate vaccine all stock hatched on the premises or bought-in as dayolds.

-A decision tree – Health Oracle – of when you should contact your vet about your chickens has been built by this author.
+A decision tree – Health Oracle – of when you should contact your vet about your chickens is included.
 Click on the left menu to access.